-EXECUTIVE SERVICE S No Service Level Indicator Bench- mark Performance On Target Y/N Comments Learning and Development (cor nt) 4 Staff performance and competency documents in place for all positions.
+EXECUTIVE SERVICES No Service Level Indicator Bench- mark Performance On Target Y/N Comments Learning and Development (cor nt) 4 Staff performance and competency documents in place for all positions.
 Competency review documents issued to supervisors for action annually by mid-July and returned to HR by 30 September.
-95% 94% N Competency documents provided by HR by 1 August; as at 31.12.2023 94% returned to HR by responsible supervisors.
-Payroll Services 1 Upon timely receipt of timesheets, wages are transmitted by Thursday of each week.
+95% 98% Y Competency documents provided by HR by 1 August; as at 31.3.2024 Payroll Services 1 Upon timely receipt of timesheets, wages are transmitted by Thursday of each week.
 Number of late or incorrect wage payments.
 None None Y 2 Superannuation payments paid within the prescribed timeframe.
 Number of payments made outside of prescribed timeframe.
 None None Υ 3 Staff termination payments made within one week from final date of employment.
 Number of complaints.
 None None Υ Workplace Health and Safety 1 All WHS policies are relevant and adhere to legislative requirements.
 Frequency of review and updating of policies.
-3-yearly or as regulated 81.82% N 22 WHS policies and procedures; 4 policies/ procedures out of date, with 4 waiting for consultation with WHS committees before being submitted for adoption.
+3-yearly or as regulated 100% Y 22 WHS policies and procedures; 6 draft policies to be submitted to ELT for adoption in May 2024.
 2 State Cover Safety Audit is completed on time and target result is maintained or improved.
-Results of Audit 60% 69% Y Some scoring errors have been identified in result and it is expected there might be a small increase in the final score.
+Results of Audit 60% 69% Y Some scoring errors were identified in result and it was expected there might be a small increase in the final score.
 Timeframe not known.
 3 Specific workers compensation injury trends are reported.
 Injuries are investigated and repeat injuries reported to Management 95% 100% Y All injuries are investigated and reported to Executive Leadership Team monthly 4 Annual WHS State Cover Audit Action Plan developed and actions completed.
 Action plan is completed within nominated time frames and reported to ELT.
-Yes Yes Υ 2022-2023 Action plan was completed and submitted.
+Yes Yes Y 2022-2023 Action plan was completed and submitted prior to deadline and reported to ELT 19.7.2023.
+2023-2024 Action Plan was completed and submitted prior to deadline.